- An estimated 48,610 people living in the United States will be diagnosed with leukemia in 2013.

 Survival for Children

-- Leukemia is the seventh most common cause of cancer deaths in black males and the ninth most common in black females.
+- Leukemia is the seventh most common cause of cancer deaths in black males and the eighth most common in black females.

-- The leukemia death rate for children and adolescents aged 0 to 14 years in the US has declined 77 percent from 1969 to 2007.
+- The leukemia death rate for children and adolescents younger than 15 years in the US has declined by 80 percent from 1969 to 2010.

-- Despite this decline, leukemia causes more deaths than any other cancer among children and young adults under age 20.
+- Despite this decline, leukemia causes more deaths than any other cancer among children. adolescents and young adults under age 20.

 Deaths by Major Types of Leukemia